 Jerk Seasoning Recipe

-Homemade Jamaican Jerk Seasoning recipe with onion powder, cinnamon, allspice and other herbs provides depth and flavor to many dishes.
+Homemade Jamaican jerk seasoning recipe with onion powder, cinnamon, allspice, and other herbs provides depth and flavor to many dishes.

-- Mix all ingredients together and store in airtight container.
-When using, it is especially good if mixed with honey and painted on the meat or other food.
+When using this seasoning, it is especially good if mixed with equal parts honey and coconut oil and rubbed on the meat or other food.

-Ever used Jamaican Jerk seasoning?
+Ever used Jamaican jerk seasoning?